flutter/website/src/deployment/linux.md

 under `<project root>/snap/gui/super-cool-app.desktop`.

 **Notice**: icon and .desktop file name must be the same as your app name in yaml file!
+Also, your icon file must be world readable.

 For example: